-With a long-tradition in developing business-education relationships, many UK universities already deliver quality courses and employability outcomes that are responsive to the needs of businesses and the economy.
-A sustainable basis for collaboration between Higher Education institutions must incorporate the needs of employers in a way a static URS metrics cannot.
+With a long tradition in developing industry-academia relationships, many UK universities already deliver quality courses and employability outcomes that are responsive to the needs of businesses and the economy.
+A sustainable basis for collaboration between Higher Education institutions must incorporate the needs of employers in a way that static URS metrics cannot.